tpoisot/bipy/README.md

 ## Changes in this release (v1.1.0)

-* Measures of centrality : degree, betweeness and closeness
+* Measures of centrality : degree, betweeness and closeness (uses networkx functions)

 ## For a list of the features...